DataDog/documentation/content/en/account_management/rbac/data_access.md

 ### Configure access controls

 Data Access Control builds on your organization's existing Datadog access control configuration.
-Set up [Access Controls][3] first before moving on to configure Data Access Control.
+Set up [Access Controls][3] first before configuring Data Access Control.

 ### Tag incoming data

 Data Access Control relies on tags and attributes in your data that can be used to define an access boundary.
-If you do not have tags defined, consider [Getting Started with Tags][4] before moving on to configure Data Access Control.
+If you do not have tags defined, consider [Getting Started with Tags][4] before configuring Data Access Control.

 ## Configure data access

-Data Access Control lets you create a restricted dataset, which defines a set of data which only users in specified teams or roles can access.
+Data Access Control allows you to create a restricted dataset, specifying data that only users in designated teams or roles can access.

 ### Datadog site